dxlabskku/SABER/README.md

 TBD

 ## Dataset
-The dataset is collected from climate change-related tweets with the query hashtags.
-The dataset contains 70,412 tweet texts for climate change believers and deniers in Twitter.
+Our dataset comprises 70,412 climate change-related tweets collected from Twitter between January 1, 2022, and December 31, 2022, using specific denier and believer hashtags.
+Each tweet is labeled for stance detection as either "believe" or "deny" based on the used hashtags, with 49,006 tweets identified as denying climate change and 12,241 as believing.
+In addition, we assign sentiment labels in four categories: positive, negative, and neutral, using the VADER.
 ## Reference
 TBD